 The Focus isn’t the most flamboyant-looking car of its type, but if you’re after something with a smart, sophisticated look, you won’t be disappointed.
-The horizontally slatted grille and slim, angular headlamps instantly identify it as a relation of the Fiesta and new Mondeo, and there are some reasonably intricate and imaginative shapes dotted around the body.
+The horizontally slatted grille and slim, angular headlamps instantly identify it as a relation of the Fiesta and Mondeo, and there are some reasonably intricate and imaginative shapes dotted around the body.
 However, precisely how smart your Focus looks will depend greatly on which trim you choose.
-The base version has black door handles rather than the body-coloured ones that the rest of the range has, and you have to step up to mid-range Zetec trim before you get alloy wheels as standard.
-At the top of the range, the ST hot hatch has a unique styling package that includes a honeycomb grille, deep side skirts, a rear roof spoiler and substantial diffusers either side of the exhaust.
+All versions have body-coloured door handles, but you have to step up to Zetec trim before you get alloy wheels as standard.
+That also gets you front foglamps and a chrome trim for the grille.
+Titanium cars add chrome foglight surrounds, while Titanium cars have LED lighting at both ends.
+ST-Line models get a sporty body kit, and unsurprisingly, so the ST hot hatch versions.
+You’ll notice a honeycomb grille, deep side skirts, a rear roof spoiler and substantial diffusers either side of the exhaust.

 The interior of the Focus looks smart and modern, with a simple, minimalist design that makes the various controls easy to find and use.
 The same goes for the touch-screen infotainment system that comes with high-grade models, because it has logical menus and clear graphics.
 The materials on display look and feel reasonably substantial and plush, too, but the Focus still doesn’t match rivals such as the Volkswagen Golf or Audi A3 for classiness.
 That said, you do get a great driving position with loads of adjustment, and a good view out.

 How practical is it?